sar/aws-amplify-logs-s3-lambda-v2/README.md

     ]
 }
 ```

+Specify `json-payload` as an inline string for CloudWatch, see [params.json](./params.json) for reference to execute the Lambda function.

 Replicate the task in CloudWatch > Events > Rules for every AWS Amplify service to collect and publish logs.